Rank $r$ DT theory from rank $0$: Semistable objects are sheaves

 We next constrain these destabilising objects $E_1,\,E_2$.
-We will find the class of one of them $E_i$ is similar to $\mathsf v$ \eqref{vdef} but with smaller rank, and the class of the other $E_j$ is therefore like $v_n$ \eqref{class vn} with smaller rank.
+We will find the class of $E_1$ is similar to $\mathsf v$ \eqref{vdef} but with smaller rank, and the class of $E_2$ is therefore like $v_n$ \eqref{class vn} with smaller rank.
 This will later allow us to prove Theorem \ref{Thm. large n-arbitrary rank} by an induction on rank.